 Narrow Down Your Options

-“If you can narrow down your options to two to three models, it will be a lot easier to compare actual vehicles at your local dealerships,” said Sonia Steinway, co-founder and CEO of Outside Financial.
+“If you can narrow down your options to two to three models, it will be a lot easier to compare actual vehicles at your local dealerships,” said Sonia Steinway, co-founder of Outside Financial.

 Get an Estimate of the Trade-In Value of Your Car

 “About 40% of people who buy from a dealership have a car they’re looking to dispose of, so don’t forget about your trade-in,” said Wise.

 You can use online tools to see how much your car is worth based on its condition.

 “Once you know the value of your existing car, that can help inform what you can afford for the transaction price of the vehicle,” said Wise.